intel/ccc-linux-guest-hardening/README.md

 potentially consume host input, which is what we want to reach through fuzzing.
 Smatch produces a file called `$LINUX_GUEST/smatch_warns.txt`.

-If you have succesfully ran a fuzzing campaign, you can gather the coverage and match this coverage against smatch using the following commands:
+If you have successfully ran a fuzzing campaign, you can gather the coverage and match this coverage against smatch using the following commands:

 ```shell
 echo $KAFL_WORKDIR
 ./bkc/kafl/fuzz.sh cov $KAFL_WORKDIR